haxiomic/gltoolbox/notes/NOTES.md

 #Immediate Todo
 - Shaders and Texture classes
+	//can we do shader.uploadUniform('name', value); and have it type select?
+	//or must we do, value.uploadAsUniform(location); ?

+	//try the null check with @:overload
+	//try sneaky overload with using
+	//last option is to just have usings on a type-by type basis

+	//additionally, get rid of GPU.hx, isntead have Nucleus.hx which maybe manages everything?
+	//-> like assignUnit or activateShader if we have that.

 - Indices UVs on Geometry (use drawElements)
 - Shading on Mesh with new Shader/Program class
 - Split core and renderer